Loading...

 How to consume mixed grill without glucose spikes

-Add more vegetables like spinach, broccoli, or bell peppers to your meal.
-These can help slow down the absorption of glucose.
+Add a generous portion of non-starchy vegetables like broccoli, spinach, or green beans to your meal.
+These can help slow the absorption of glucose into your bloodstream.

 Choose Whole Grains